This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to fix a zipper that came off track?

-When your slider jumps the rails, it’s like a train derailing—frustrating but fixable.
+When slider jumps the track, think of it like a train derailing — frustrating, but fixable.

-Widen the slider with pliers, align both teeth at the bottom, then carefully guide it back onto the zipper track while applying gentle pressure.
+Widen the slider gently, align both bottom teeth, then guide it back using steady, even pressure.

 How to fix a zipper pull that snapped?